Frequently Asked Questions

 Running Start is an amazing program that provides great opportunities for students and parents to save money and time.
 But, it's not for everyone.
 Here are answers to the most common questions about Running Start at CC.

-Running Start students may not participate in college athletics, but are still eligible for participation at their high school.
-Although they may not participate in college athletics, they can participate in all college clubs and organizations.
+Running Start students may not participate in college athletics, but you can participate in all college clubs and organizations.

-It shouldn’t if the high school valedictorian/salutatorian is determined by GPA.
+If your high school valedictorian/salutatorian is determined by GPA, it shouldn't be affected by your participation in RS.
 The high school could add additional criteria to be applied equally to ALL students, such as points for participation in AP classes at the high school, etc. Many RS students have been valedictorian or salutatorian, and in the top 10.

-Students are encouraged to complete high school graduation requirements first.
-Running Start students who start their junior high and attend college full-time through their senior year may earn their degree at the same time.
+You are encouraged to complete your high school graduation requirements first.
+Running Start students who start their junior year and attend college full-time through their senior year may earn their college degree at the same time.
 Running Start students are encouraged to complete their associate degree with Centralia College before transferring to a four-year college.

 Running Start students are responsible for buying their own books.
 Books can cost up to $150 per class.
 Centralia College’s Running Start program has a book loan program for students who qualify.
 Funds are limited so apply for the book loan program early.

-The college typically does not contact the student’s high school regarding attendance.
+The college typically does not contact your high school regarding attendance.
 However, participation in class is important and frequently grades reflect attendance.
-If an alert is sent to the student’s advisor regarding attendance, the high school might be contacted.
+If an alert is sent to your advisor regarding attendance, the high school might be contacted.